Purchasing A Property

 We can assist you in opening a bank account, obtaining Spanish resident or non resident Identification and a tax number,

-The standard commission on a house purchase in Spain is 3% for the seller.
-The buyer is charged a 2% commission plus VA.
+The standard commission on a house purchase in Spain is 3% plus VAT for the seller.
+The buyer is charged a 3% commission plus VAT.
 The sale price which you see on our web-site is the price to the owner (excluding legal fees).

 The purchase of the property will involve the following expenses.